MDMods/MuseDashMirror/docs/getting-started.md

 MuseDashMirror is intended for a Muse Dash IL2CPP mod project using MelonLoader and targeting .NET 6.
 The project must already reference the MelonLoader, Unity, and generated Muse Dash assemblies it uses.

+> [!IMPORTANT]
+> Build the consuming project with the .NET 10 SDK because the bundled source generator depends on its compiler packages.
+The mod can and should continue to target `net6.0`; the SDK requirement does not change the runtime target.

 The recommended setup is [MuseDash.Mod.Template](https://github.com/lxymahatma/MuseDash.Mod.Template).
 Select `MuseDashMirror` in its `UsefulLibs` option and let the template configure the game references and build layout.

 For an existing project, add the package directly: